 The photos show a simple swing rig for a Footy where the mast is fixed and the yard rotates around it.
 The 3mm yard spars are simply joined with 2mm bent wire and held against the upward pressure of the sails by a small PTFE block bonded to the mast.
-The camber in the mainsail is fully adjustable at both top and the bottom in the normal model yachting tradition with a loose foot fixed to a boom or yard spar at the clew with a simple bent wire adjuster.
-There is no spar as such at the top, but a large 1.25mm diameter wire headstick rotating about the mast allows the head of the sail to be fixed at the aft corner in a suitable location along the headstick to create or remove camber at the top of the sail.
-The fullness created here allows the mast to bend within the sleeve without creating major creases as the wind increases.
+The camber in the mainsail is fully adjustable at both top and the bottom in the normal model vachting tradition with a loose foot fixed to a boom or yard spar at the clew.
+There is no spar as such at the top, but a large 1.25mm diameter wire headstick rotating about the mast allows the head of the sail to be fixed at the aft corner and located along the headstick to create or remove camber at the top of the sail.
+The fullness here allows the mast to bend within the sleeve without creating major creases as the wind increases.
 The photos show connection to the headstick by the tape reinforcement mentioned above, which can be adjusted by slitting the tape or shortening the slit with more tape to get a beautiful shape of any degree of fullness all the way up the sail.